testingrequired/restfile/SPEC.md

 ## Goals

-- Readable/editable.
+- Easy to read and write.
 Inspired by markdown.
-- Self contained.
-Everything outside of secrets are defined in the restfile
+- Explicit.
+Variables, secrets and prompts must be declared before usage.
 - Source control friendly.
 Diffs should be easy to understand.
 - DSL as flat as possible.
 Less mistakes and frustrations by avoid nested structures.